|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Close your eyes for a moment and think about the best fried potatoes you've had: crispy on the outside, melt-in-your-mouth on the inside.
-That's exactly how these breakfast potatoes are.
-They're only three ingredients, but they turn out perfect every time.
+That's exactly how these diced potatoes are.
+They're only three ingredients and they turn out perfect every time.

-- 2 tablespoons olive or vegetable oil (divided)
+2 tablespoons olive oil (or vegetable oil), divided

-- 4 large baking or Yukon potatoes (peeled and evenly diced)
+4 large baking potatoes (or Yukon potatoes), peeled and evenly diced

 Gather the ingredients.

 In a large skillet (preferably nonstick) over medium-high heat, add 1 tablespoon of oil.

 Sauté the potatoes until lightly browned, about 10 minutes.
 You will probably need to fry the potatoes in batches so that they're in a single layer.
 Add a bit of salt and toss and stir frequently.

 Use a slotted spoon to transfer the potatoes to a paper towel-lined plate for a moment to absorb excess oil.